 For more information about of the article series, see this post:

-In this article, you will learn a number of surprising facts and figures about WordPress that will help you understand why millions of businesses around the world rely on WordPress to power their websites and what kind of people and businesses use WordPress today.
+In this blog post, we present a number of WordPress usage statistics that will help you understand why millions of businesses around the world rely on WordPress to power their business websites and what kind of businesses use WordPress today.

-Here is a summary of what we will cover:
+Below is a summary of what you will learn in this article:

 - WordPress began in 2003.